Growing organic flowering plants for a special occassion; and or start a low cost winter gardening project, can be an exciting idea.

 Soon, you would realised that, doing balancing for only one flower shoot; is so much easier than doing balancing for these four leaves.
 Because the leaves were grown so close to each other; and they were not small.

 Organic Amaryllis care instructions are Very basic.
 With a little love and extra care will help these flowers to achieve their highest performance.

-If you can help the leaves to be familar with each other; then they would not be fighting for the breathing space; or falling on one side.
+If you can help the leaves to be familiar with each other; then they would not be fighting for the breathing space; or falling on one side.

 By turning the inner pot left and right; tipping it up and down against the outer pot; the leaves would stayed secured and be happy with each other.

-An unexpected challenge came when the flower shoot arrived on 11th January 2011.
-The shoot leaned too close to the 4th leaf (picture 10); and when it grew longer (picture 11); it had to fight for its standing place.
+An unexpected challenge came when the flower shoot arrived on 11th January 2011 (picture 7).
+The flower shoot leaned too close to the 4th leaf; and when it grew longer (picture 11); it had to fight for its standing place.

-The flowering shoot was totally blocked by the 4th leaf.
+The flowering shoot was totally blocked by the 4th leaf (picture 8).
 At this moment, turning the outer pot is necessary; in order to negotiate a space for her.
 Finally, she had a good place on 23rd January (picture 17).

-After the full bloom is over, remove the whole flower stem; and give the water at longer intervals.
+After the full bloom is over, remove the whole flower stem.
 In this way, the foliage may be disappearing in a gradual and natural manner.
 When the leaves are gone; place the potted plant in a cool dark place; and let the plant go into rest.

-Growing organic warm coloured elegant flowers in the winter can help you to create many cosy moments!
+Growing organic warm coloured elegant flowers in the winter can help you to create many cozy moments!